Boolean and Free Symmetrization of Bernoulli Distributions: Abstract

 \section{Abstract}

-We study variance bounds under symmetry constraints in classical, free, and Boolean probability.
-Starting from the classical fact that for a Bernoulli random variable $X$ and an independent $Y$ with $X+Y$ symmetric about $0$, one must have $\mathrm{Var}(Y)\geq pq$, we establish exact analogues in the free and Boolean settings.
-Using projections as the noncommutative counterpart of Bernoulli variables, we prove that the same bound persists for freely and Boolean independent symmetrizers.
-These results not only unify variance inequalities across different probabilistic frameworks but also have potential applications in quantum information and noncommutative stochastic modeling.
+We investigate variance bounds under symmetry constraints in classical, free, and Boolean probability, focusing on Bernoulli distributions and their noncommutative analogues, projections with trace \(p\).
+We show that symmetrizers under classical, free, and Boolean convolution satisfy a sharp variance bound of \(pq\), with equality for the reflection law.
+Additionally, we highlight phenomena specific to Boolean convolution, demonstrating that non-symmetric measures can produce symmetric convolutions and that symmetrizers may be non-unique for certain measures.
+These results unify variance inequalities across probabilistic frameworks and offer insights for quantum information and noncommutative stochastic modeling.